 In this activity you will explore solo improvisation and musical storytelling, taking inspiration from Syrinx for solo flute by Claude Debussy.
-This resource created by BCMG Zigzag Ensemble Leader Ben Markland.
+Resource created by Ben Markland.

 In 2018, Birmingham Contemporary Music Group (BCMG) commissioned a series of new pieces inspired by the French composer Claude Debussy at part of a festival of his music in Birmingham.
 Each composer was asked to respond to Debussy's music in their own way.
 Here is the Korean composer Jungeun Park talking briefly about her new composition, Tombeau de Claude Debussy:

 In this activity you will use Syrinx by Debussy as the inspiration for improvising and composing your own music.
 Debussy composed Syrinx for solo flute in 1913.
 The piece tells the story, from ancient Greek mythology, of the god Pan and Syrinx, a water nymph who transforms into a reed pipe which Pan plays.

 Listen to this performance of Syrinx by Juliette Hurel.
 NB when you click it, it will just play an extract not the beginning.
 Click on play it in Spotify to hear from the beginning.